How does Impact 100 work?

 If I can’t make a gift of $1,000 is there a role for me?

 Yes, a very important one.
 You can bring in other women for a Shared Membership.
-You can also make a non-membership donation to Impact 100 and your gift will be used to pay our administrative costs.
-If we receive more funds than are required to cover these costs, they may, at the discretion of the Board of Directors, be added to the grant funds.
+You can also make a non-membership donation to Impact 100 and designate your gift to be used to help provide a scholarship membership or to help pay our operating costs.

 Who is on the Board of Directors, and what is the role of the board?

-The women on the Impact 100 Greater Indianapolis Board have diverse backgrounds, but all are dedicated to carrying out the mission of Impact 100.
+The women on the Impact 100 Greater Indianapolis Board are Impact 100 members, each bringing a talent and diverse backgrounds to the board table.
+All are dedicated to carrying out the mission of Impact 100.
 Our board is a working board and there are no paid employees.

 How is Impact 100 affiliated with other national Impact 100 groups?

 Even though Impact 100 follows a model founded in Cincinnati and adopted by other cities, we operate completely independently.
 We do not pay fees or have official ties or obligations to any other Impact 100 program.
 However, we have benefited tremendously from the advice and encouragement from women in other cities.
-We are members of the Women’s Collective Giving and Grantmaking Network (WCGN), a national organization supporting organizations like ours with education and support.
+We are also members of Philanos, a national organization supporting organizations like ours with education and support.

 How is Impact 100 different from the Women’s Fund of Central Indiana and the United Way of Central Indiana’s Women’s Initiative?